-Prevent development in environmentally sensitive areas such as shoreline and waterways, steep slopes, drainage areas and bogs.

-Council will see that a high maintenance standard is employed for municipal owned properties such as the Town Hall and Fire Station.

-Council shall encourage local residents to take pride in their property and keep them clean and free of refuse and the Town shall also encourage the greening of the Town.
+- Prevent development in environmentally sensitive areas such as shoreline and waterways, steep slopes, drainage areas and bogs. - Council shall ensure a regular maintenance standard is employed for municipal owned properties such as the Town Hall and Fire Station. - Council shall encourage local residents to take pride in their property and keep them clean and free of refuse and the Town shall also encourage the greening of the Town.

-3.6 Transportation
+2.6 Transportation